vpkshirsagar/MaverickSnipeShot/index.md

 ### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+[New york City Parking tikcets violation is analyzed by @Vaishnav Kshirsagar](https://github.com/vpkshirsagar/PersonalProject) and I’ll help you sort it out.